TARUNELANGO/AWSFaceRekognition/README.md

 ## Commands

 Video Link: [https://youtu.be/oHSesteFK5c](https://youtu.be/oHSesteFK5c)
-The code I have provided for lamdafunction and policy.json has the names of the bucket and collection I have used.
+The code I have provided for lambdafunction.py, testing.py, and policy.json have the names of the bucket and collection I used.
 Change the names accordingly.
-Refer to the youtube video and the repository in its description as well.
+Please take a look at the youtube video and the repository in its description as well.

 - Install aws-shell